Automatic Speech Recognition

 Before proceeding ahead and exploring the potential of Automatic Speech Recognition, let us first take a look at its evolution.

-In the 1950s, Bell Labs created a virtual speech recognizer known as ‘Audrey’ that could identify the numbers between 1-9 when spoken by a single voice.
+1950sSpeech Recognition technology was first introduced by Bell Laboratories in the 1950s.
+The Bell Labs created a virtual speech recognizer known as ‘Audrey’ that could identify the numbers between 1-9 when spoken by a single voice.

-Google created advanced speech software with an accuracy rate of 80%, making it popular worldwide.
+2000sThis was a transformative period for ASR technology as the big technology giant Google started working on speech recognition technology.
+They created advanced speech software with an accuracy rate of approximately 80%, making it popular worldwide.

 Moving ahead of 2010, ASR is tremendously evolving and becoming more and more prevalent and accurate.
 Today, Amazon, Google, and Apple are the most prominent leaders in ASR technology.